bluesxman/clojure4j/README.md

 The current implementation wraps Clojure objects and IFns.
 In tests, Clojure4J collections tend to be a few percentage points slower than calling Clojure 1.6's Java API directly.
 A direct comparison to native Clojure has not been performed, but performance relative to Java's collections seems to be inline with Clojure's claims about persistent data structures.

 ### Why not just use Clojure?
-For a variety of reasons, incorporating Clojure into an existing Java project is not always allowed/possible.
-Hopefully, though, usage of this API might help break down some of those barriers, serving as a small stepping stone to incorporating functional programming or languages such as Clojure.
+If using Clojure is an option for you, then by all means use it.
+This API is definitely not a substitute for Clojure.
+However, there are cases where people may want to use Clojure (or a functional language) at work, but they cannot.
+This API offers a means for programming with “values” and functions without leaving Java.
+It might also serve as a means to expose management or peers to some of the benefits of functional programming, opening the door to functional languages such as Clojure.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Jonathan Newton

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0